- President / Founder – Masood Akhtar

 - Charles M. Strother, MD

 Masood Akhtar is an Indian-born proud American Muslim entrepreneur and an activist.
-He has been living in Madison for over 30 years and actively involved with numerous community projects.
+Akhtar has been living in Madison for over 30 years and actively involved with numerous community projects.
 To address the environment of Islamophobia, Akhtar spent significant amount of time addressing this issue in cooperation with leaders from the Madison Muslim Community, law enforcement officers, elected officials, local media and the general public.
 To address the current environment of hate, bigotry and racism, Akhtar started a state-wide non-partisan Movement “We Are Many: United Against Hate”- where people who are urban and rural, spiritual and secular can unite together to build an inclusive community.
-His Movement is not about us vs. them.
+Akhtar’s Movement is not about us vs. them.

-He also serves on Dane County’s recently formed “Immigration and Refugee Task Force” aimed to build trust between local law enforcement officials and the immigration and refugee communities and thus reduce fear.
+Akhtar also serves on Dane County’s “Immigration and Refugee Task Force” aimed to build trust between local law enforcement officials and the immigration and refugee communities and thus reduce fear.

 In 2017, Akhtar was awarded “Certificate of Appreciation” by Sergeant Janesville Police Department; Lieutenant, Kenosha Police Department; and Director of Emergency Management, UW-Madison Police Department to recognize with deep gratitude the contributions made by Akhtar to the Wisconsin Command College Re-Trainer.